 1. Live Commerce: Next-Generation Teleshopping

 In China, live commerce has developed rapidly.
 Within just a few years, it has become a highly relevant channel: In 2020, two-thirds of Chinese consumers bought products from live streams.
-In Germany, the potential still has some way to go, but some brands have already recognised it: According to a study by Arvato Supply Chain Solutions, 36% of the companies surveyed were already using this channel in 2021.
+In Germany, the potential still has some way to go, but some brands have already recognized it: According to a study by Arvato Supply Chain Solutions, 36% of the companies surveyed were already using this channel in 2021.

 But: What exactly is live commerce?
 Influencers or brand employees showcase products in a live stream, and viewers can directly buy them.
 At first, this might remind you of teleshopping broadcasts of QVC and the like, which have been around since the 1980s.
 But with live commerce, an essential element is added: interactions.
 Viewers on their smartphones or laptops can use like buttons o.s. to show reactions, make comments or ask questions that are answered during the live stream.